-In order to fabricate the final design of the shirt, the stretch sensors should be removeable and remain tight to the body for accurate readings of the change in volume of the lungs.
+In order to fabricate the final design of the shirt, the stretch sensors should be removable and remain tight to the body for accurate readings of the change in volume of the lungs.
 Pockets could be sewn into the outer lining around the chest and abdomen of each adult-sized shirt using white or light-colored elastic thread and the remaining material of other athletic shirts.
 The microphones would sit against the body and the pockets would be sewn into the inner lining of the back of the shirt.
 The wires will be braided together from each microphone following a thin pocket leading to the outer edge of the shirt to be attached to the circuit.
 The circuit would be composed of four microphone amplifying components and two stretch sensor amplifying components as well as providing connections to the Arduino Pro Mini.
 In order to maximize the portability of the shirt and minimize the electric circuit the analog circuits for measuring ventilation and respiratory sound would be integrated into a single Printed Circuit Board (PCB).

-Figure 9.
-Electronic circuit housing for PCB and battery from previous design^[13]
+Figure 11.
+Electronic circuit housing for PCB and battery from previous design^[20]

-The maximum dimension of the PCB is set as 8.4 cm \times 5.3 cm.
-The entire circuit and the battery power source would be stored within a 3D-printed case (similar to the previous design as shown in Figure 9) with maximum dimensions of 8.4 cm \times 5.3 cm x 5 cm and a weight limit of less than 5 lbs (~22 N).
-The electrical components of the device should be easily removeable from the shirt and thus the 3D-printed external electrical storage container is ideal for this application.
+The maximum dimension of the PCB is set as $8.4 \text{ cm} \times 5.3 \text{ cm}$.
+The entire circuit and the battery power source would be stored within a 3D-printed case (similar to the previous design as shown in Figure 11) with maximum dimensions of $8.4 \text{ cm} \times 5.3 \text{ cm} \times 2 \text{ cm}$ and a weight limit of less than 5 lbs. (~22 N).
+The electrical components of the device should be easily removable from the shirt and thus the 3D-printed external electrical storage container is ideal for this application.

-Figure 10.
-Changes in resistance will be measured using resistance bands and sent to Arduino along with sound measurements.
-The Arduino microcontroller will send the output signals via Bluetooth[®] to a computer for MATLAB analysis.
-MATLAB will be used to analyze several asthma symptoms.
+Figure 12.
+The two variables are measured and sent to the microcontroller.
+The Arduino microcontroller will send the output signals via Bluetooth[®] to a computer for LabVIEW visualization and MATLAB analysis.
+MATLAB will be used to analyze the raw data stored via LabVIEW.

-Along with the prototype, a MATLAB code will be implemented simultaneously which will act as the brains of the device, see Figure 10 for the flow diagram.
-The MATLAB code will first establish general demographics at the start of the test.
-For example, it will prompt the user to enter in age, gender, weight, and height.
-Demographics can be a big help in the researching phase.
+Along with the prototype, a MATLAB code will be implemented simultaneously which will act as the brains of the device, see Figure 12 for the flow diagram.
+The LabVIEW VI diagram will establish an Excel spreadsheet for the raw data to be stored.
+Demographics can be a big help in the researching phase; however, as the extent of this project all data will be deidentified for raw data analysis.
 Next, a calibration curve would need to be used.
 A physician would prompt the user to breathe normally for 3 periods of time.
-The wave produced from changes in voltage as picked up by the Arduino will be averaged out to form the baseline.
-After the induced asthma exacerbation, the calibration curve will be compared to the graph of the new data.
+The wave produced from changes in voltage as picked up by the Arduino and visualized by LabVIEW to establish a baseline reading.
+After the induced asthma exacerbation, the calibration values will be compared to the graph of the new data.